1975 Houston Astros season: Record-setting inning

-On May 31, the Astros won out over the Philadelphia Phillies, 15–3.
-The Astros erupted for a club-record 12 runs in eighth inning, while pinch hitter Cliff Johnson fully leveraged the opportunity, hitting a home run and double that inning.
+On May 31, the Astros won out in a 15–3 onslaught over the Philadelphia Phillies, erupting for a club-record 12 runs in the eighth inning.
+Pinch hitter Cliff Johnson fully leveraged the opportunity, hitting a home run and double that inning, which tied a modern Major League record (since 1900) with two extra-base hits in one inning.
+(Note: Tom Burns holds the all-time Major League record with 3, on September 6, 1883, as a member of the Chicago White Stockings.)